 “Yes.
 It’s what makes them special compared to a hundred other New York deli’s.”

-I’m in teen heaven, finishing off a large pepperoni and onion while Edward has a Reuben sandwich, half of which I eat at his suggestion, the New York favorite.
+I am in teen heaven, finishing off a large pepperoni and onion while Edward has a Reuben sandwich, half of which I eat at his suggestion, the New York favorite.
 He just orders another Reuben as takeout for later.

 Back at his apartment I perform the whole ‘Cabaret’ set we had done with Liza and Elton.
 He has an old standup piano.
 Jace shows up in time to help me tinkle the keys properly.
 Nice to have a musical genius on call in time for a command performance.
 We drink sherry which I find way too sweet.
 It creeps up on you.
 I wake up tucked next to him on his couch.
 He has blanket on me.
-He’s been a perfect gentleman.
-Maybe he’s not gay, just old and alone.
+He is a perfect gentleman.
+Maybe he is not gay, just old and alone.
 Perusing his library, I find several Tony awards as well as published books he wrote.
 As a Harvard graduate, he has done better than Burroughs, escaping SRO hell.

 Off we go to Studio 54.
-I’ve only been there once but already have VIP status.
+I have only been there once but already have VIP status.
 The three of us go to the head of the line at the door.
 We sit at Andy’s table behind the velvet chain, even though Andy is not there.
 Soon Monte and Paul’s friends join us.
 I tell the bar waitress that Andy is paying.
 I promise myself to pay him back.

 After a lunch run to the Automat for PJ and my favorite staffers, Edward and I plan to proceed to the Dakota for a final rehearsal of The Beat band.
 The name strikes me as a perfect chance to involve my favorite Beat writer, Bill Burroughs.
-It’s early, so we make a detour to the Chelsea.
+It is early, so I make a detour to the Chelsea.
 After banging on his door for five minutes, Burroughs appears, disheveled and grumpy.
 He and Gorey hit it off right away, confirming my Goth theme for the night.